History

 It brings a sense of bouquet flowers with its soft choice of aroma.
 Another scent that has iris notes that are balanced out well with the amber and musk.

-It’s clear that our Queen had great taste when it came to perfume.
-Classy scents to match her classic dress sense.
+Our Queen had great taste in perfume—classy scents to match her classic dress sense.

-Sign up to our monthly newsletter to find out the latest news on the fragrance world, skin care and much more.
+Sign up for our monthly newsletter to learn the latest news on the fragrance world, skincare and much more.

 • Chanel, History

-With fragrance notes based in the flower perfume family group, with fruity, oriental, aldehyte, citrus and woody notes, it had every woman purchasing, not just for it’s iconic name.
+With fragrance notes belonging to the floral perfume family group, including fruity, oriental, aldehydic, citrus, and woody notes, it captured the hearts of women, not just for its iconic name.

 Chanel no.5 perfume history